Yup. You read that one just right.

-So if you’re interested, I would love to help you with your wedding plans and design your dream invitation!
+I would love to help you with your wedding plans and design your dream invitation too!

 Custom Design.
 1 invitation concept for review and approval, up to 3 major revisions before final output.
 Final files will be sent as high-resolution JPG and PNG files.
 Includes moodboard, matching Save the Date and Thank you Card design.

 Disclaimer: Design is limited to flat card invitation design only.
-For specialty print requirements and services, such as specialty paper, die cut, embossing, letter press, foil stamp etc., it will be on the part of the collaborating printing supplier (or your chosen printing supplier).
+For specialty print requirements and services, such as specialty paper, die cut, embossing, letter press, foil stamp etc., it will be on the part of your chosen printing supplier.